-Number of applicants admitted under early decision plan

-Please provide significant details about your early decision plan:

-2 Early action

-2 Yes No

-2 Do you have a nonbinding early action plan whereby students are

-notified of an admission decision well in advance of the regular

-notification date but do not have to commit to attending your х
+C22 Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х

-college?

-If "yes," please complete the following:
+C22 If "yes," please complete the following:

-Early action closing date
+C22 Early action closing date

-Lany action closing date
+C22 Early action notification date

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 Is your early action plan a "restric ctive" plan under w hich you limit students from applying to other early plans?
+C22 Yes No